A-1 Classified Diver Instructor Course

 UNFORTUNATELY, THE PARTICIPANT WILL NOT BE ABLE TO ENTER THE WATER UNTIL THE PROPER DOCUMENTS HAVE BEEN COMPLETED, SIGNED, AND REVIEWED FOR ACCURACY BY THE INSTRUCTOR.

-• Attend all classroom, confined water sessions, and Downtown Aquarium dives
+• Attend all classroom, confined water sessions, and Denver Downtown Aquarium dives

 • Participate in all role-playing segments in the confined water